tarof429/stuckathome/k8s/replicasets.md

 # ReplicaSets

 A ReplicaSet is an object that strives to maintain a fixed number of replicas of a pod.
-It is a low-level object and the Kubernetes recommends that users use Deployments instead.
+It is a low-level object and Kubernetes recommends that users use Deployments instead.

 An example is shown below.